Welcome to the Department of Genetics Undergraduate Resource Center!

-The Department of Genetics is committed to high quality, innovative undergraduate teaching that is tightly integrated into our research mission.
-Our courses are designed to encourage research and innovation.
-Since Genetics is basically a problem-solving discipline, our courses go beyond exploring the concepts and processes of the discipline by teaching students how to analyze and interpret data.
-Assigned problems simulate laboratory exercises.
-Students also learn to read original research articles.
-By reading historical research papers, they learn to interpret the evidence that support scientific "fact."
-Our courses also discuss the scientific, societal, and ethical implications of genetic research.
+Our courses are designed to encourage research and innovation, going beyond the concepts of the discipline by teaching students how to analyze and interpret data.
+Students learn from our faculty to read research articles and to interpret the evidence that supports scientific "fact."
+We also discuss the scientific, societal, and ethical implications of genetic research.

 Students in Genetics join a community of scholars.
 Students interact with each other and with faculty members and graduate students in their courses and through the active Association of Undergraduate Geneticists.
-There are also opportunities to interact with Alumni through a LinkedIn site.
 Our alumni are highly successful in obtaining Ph.D, MD and other advanced degrees and in the scientific workforce.

 Have questions about Genetics courses, curriculum, and graduation requirements?
 Genetics advisors are here to help.
 Check out our pages describing learning goals, educational approach, possible career paths, honors and awards, and beyond.